Table of Contents

 Apple added support for WebRTC with version 11 of Safari, so you'll need to make sure that your computer is able to run Safari 11 (although ideally you'll want to be on the latest build of Safari).
 Safari is updated along with your Mac's operating system, so if you need to update Safari you'll also need to update your operating system.

 At the moment Safari supports most of our features, but a few features like Recording are not currently supported.
+Users also report intermittent audio and video problems, so if you are experiencing problems we recommend switching to a different browser.

 Joining rooms with a Microsoft Edge browser is possible, but certain features of Whereby may not work.
-Note that we only support the Chromium based version of Edge, so if you're using an older version of that you'll need to update.
+Note that we only support the Chromium-based version of Edge, so if you're using an older version of that you'll need to update.
 You can find more information on this in our browser troubleshooting article.

 For iOS devices, we have a fantastic app that very closely matches the features of our desktop version of Whereby!
 The only feature currently missing from iOS is screen sharing capabilities.
 While this isn't currently on our development roadmap, if it's something you're interested in feel free to reach out to the support team to request it!
 You can download the iOS version of Whereby in the App Store